survivejs/webpack-book/manuscript/styling/05_linting.md

 As discussed earlier in the *Linting JavaScript* chapter, linting is a technique that allows to avoid certain categories of mistakes.
 Automation is good, as it can save effort.
 In addition to JavaScript, it's possible to lint CSS.

-[stylelint](http://stylelint.io/) is a tool that allows linting.
+[Stylelint](http://stylelint.io/) is a tool that allows linting.
 It can be used with webpack through [postcss-loader](https://www.npmjs.com/package/postcss-loader).

 ## Connecting Stylelint with *package.json*

-To get started, install stylelint as a development dependency:
+To get started, install Stylelint as a development dependency:

 ```bash
 npm install stylelint --save-dev
 ```

-To connect stylelint with npm and make it find the CSS files, adjust as follows:
+To connect Stylelint with npm and make it find the CSS files, adjust as follows:

 **package.json**